Panda381/PicoLibSDK/Readme.txt

   calculation method - Ln, Exp, Sqrt, Sin, Cos, Tan, arcus, hyperbolic functions and many more.
 Linear factorials with accurate and fast calculation.

-- Display drivers: Prepared support of TFT and VGA display 320x240/16bits and QVGA display 320x240/8 bits.
+- Display drivers: Prepared support of TFT and VGA display with resolution 320x240 up to 800x600, with 4, 8, 15 or 16 bits output.

-- Devices: Support of Picoino/PicoinoMini with 8-bit QVGA display, DemoVGA with 16-bit VGA display and PicoPad with 16-bit TFT display.
+- Devices: Support of Picoino/PicoinoMini with 8-bit QVGA display, DemoVGA with 16-bit VGA display, Picotron with 4-bit VGA display and PicoPad with 16-bit TFT display.
 Some samples are also prepared for the basic Raspberry Pico without additional hardware.

-- Samples: Prepared 56 sample programs and games.

 License